seL4/docs/processes/code-review.md

     - are any concurrent PRs (in other repositories) dependent on this PR?
 - State what testing has been performed:
     - Run sel4test and for which platforms.
+    - If a new major feature has been added, corresponding tests must be added to `sel4test`.

 ### Reviewers